shiftenterdev/devdocs/src/cloud/docker/docker-config.md

 You can customize Docker configuration using an override configuration file, or dynamically from the command line by adding options to the `ece-docker build:compose` command.

-##

-Because the `ece-docker build:compose` command overwrites the base configuration, we recommend saving your customizations in an override configuration file.
-You can use this method to merge multiple custom configurations.
+The `ece-docker build:compose` command overwrites the base configuration file.
+If you save customizations in an override configuration file, those changes are applied after the base configuration file is updates.
+You use this method to merge multiple custom configurations.
 See [Docker Docs: Multiple Compose files][].

 The `docker-compose up` command considers the base `docker-compose.yml` configuration by default.
 If the `docker-compose.override.yml` file is present, then the override configuration merges with the base configuration.